mandakan/life-compass/user_stories/user_story_10_2_configure_vite_for_github_pages.md

 ## ✅ Acceptance Criteria

 - `vite.config.ts` is updated with the correct `base` path.
+- Environment variable is used to configure the base path to ensure that it is served from the root path locally and the correct repo path on GitHub Pages.
 - The deployed app works without 404 errors.
-- Instructions for correct configuration are documented in `DEV_SETUP.md`.
+- Instructions for correct configuration are documented in `README.md`.

 ## 🎯 Definition of Done